How Subtle Changes Can Increase Your CTR

 When it comes to buttons, for example, just the slightest gradient change can do wonders.
-For example, the Eventbrite homepage uses slight gradient change on it’s icons to show that they’re clickable and reinforce where the user is:
+For example, the Eventbrite homepage uses slight gradient changes on its icons to show that they’re clickable and reinforce where the user is:

 It’s such an easy way to figure out how to inform users what’s clickable and what isn’t.
 And as things get flatter and flatter, this visual feedback is increasingly important.
 Oddly, this is something Apple could improve at.
 Check out the Apple.ca homepage.

 It looks like the links at the top are clickable, which they are, and there’s a small gradient change to reaffirm that knowledge for the user.
-We can also assume that the view the gallery option is clickable as well, and again there’s a colour change to reinforce that.
+We can also assume that the view gallery option is clickable as well, and again there’s a color change to reinforce that.

 From a flat perspective

-Here’s an example of flat(ish) design without feedback – while it’s clear to me that it’s a button, without feedback it does feel a little bit like my computer isn’t’ working.
+Here’s an example of a flat(ish) design without feedback – while it’s clear to me that it’s a button, without feedback, it does feel a little bit like my computer isn’t working.

-For example, David Hamill recommends using a color for hyperlinks that isn’t used for anything else.
+For example, David Hamill recommends using color for hyperlinks that aren’t used for anything else.
 On his site, each link is done in pink.
-It’s easy as a user to know what’s a link, and what isn’t.
+It’s easy as a user to know what’s a link and what isn’t.
 Combined with a change when you hover over it, it’s really obvious to the user when you can click on something.

-This sort of issue of colour and contrast most often comes up with calls to action (CTA) and buttons, and a small change in colour can make a huge change in profits.
-For example, Vibethink wrote about CTAs and buttons, and reported that changing the colour and shape of a button increased conversions (read: clicks) by 35%.
+This sort of issue of color and contrast most often comes up with calls to action (CTA) and buttons, and a small change in color can make a huge change in profits.
+For example, Vibethink wrote about CTAs and buttons and reported that changing the color and shape of a button increased conversions (read: clicks) by 35%.
 They felt that the increased contrast made it easier for users to click.